agamanyuk/awesome-bots/readme.md

 * [VoiceLabs](http://voicelabs.co/) - Voice analytics for Alexa and Google Assistant, free and live in 10 minutes
 * [Opearlo Analytics](https://analytics.opearlo.com/) - Track the usage of your Alexa Voice Apps
 * [Witlingo](http://www.witlingo.com/) - Witlingo is a full stack Software as a Service product that enables you to continually learn about your conversations.
 We provide out-of-the-box Analytics that measure how your conversation is performing for your customers
-* [ChatMetrics](https://chatmetrics.io/) - Push-notifications platform for bots
+* [ChatMetrics 💀](https://chatmetrics.io/) - Push-notifications platform for bots
-* [Wordhop](https://www.wordhop.io/) - Wordhop enables humans and AI to work together to enhance customer service, drive eCommerce transactions, and keep customers engaged in conversation
+* [Wordhop 💀](https://www.wordhop.io/) - Wordhop enables humans and AI to work together to enhance customer service, drive eCommerce transactions, and keep customers engaged in conversation
 * [Dimon](https://dimon.co/) - Dimon enables bot and chatbot owners to identify and fix issues in their bot conversations
-* [ChatbotProxy](https://www.chatbotproxy.com/) - Extensible proxy between your chatbot and providers.
+* [ChatbotProxy 💀](https://www.chatbotproxy.com/) - Extensible proxy between your chatbot and providers.
 It helps debug incoming/outgoing requests using `curl`.
 And it keeps per page metrics for Facebook Messenger bot apps.
-* [Botmeter](https://www.botfuel.io/features/botmeter) - Follow performance, optimize conversations and understand your customers' behaviors through our analytics application.
 * [Chatbase](https://chatbase.com) - Analyse and optimize bot conversations.
 Visualize interaction flow, explore chat conversations, analyze retention and track convertions.

 #### Marketing